parsiya/parsiya.net/content/post/2021/2021-04-30-testing-extensions-edge/index.markdown

 );
 ```

 At this point we have already guessed what happens.
-But, let's trace it in the
+But let's trace it in the
 code anyways.
 Searching for `generateEncryptionKey` we get to this function
 (already renamed).
 It does the handshake and returns the message encryption AES
 key: